Portrait photo of Mary Luard

 Mary Luard

-In the course of shifting focus while preserving my best use of self, experience and skills, I attended teacher training at Western University 2002-2003 in secondary school English and Music.
-I went straight on to be accepted to study for a Master’s degree at WLU and have worked full time in mental health with individuals, couples and families since 2005.
+Following the death of my oldest daughter in 2001, I attended training at Western University 2002-2003 in secondary school English and Music, then went straight on to be accepted to study for a Master’s degree at WLU and have worked full time in Psychotherapy with Individuals, Couples and Families since.
+My therapeutic focus became crystal clear when Psychotherapy came together with Attachment Theory in my training in EFT (Emotionally Focused Therapy).

 Clinical Practice and Specialized Training

-I worked part-time on Family Health Teams (2005-2017), an interdisciplinary setting providing therapy to clients across the age spectrum, working with anxiety, depression, grief and loss, parenting issues, trauma, domestic abuse and addictions.
-I lead the first Hold Me Tight workshops on a Family Health Team in Ontario starting in the spring of 2017.
-My private practice is primarily couples and I work exclusively from an EFT (Emotionally Focused Therapy) model.
-I lead the first Hold Me Tight/Let Me Go workshop for parents and teens in March, 2017.
-I read widely in my field and attend regular professional development workshops and conferences.
-I began to study Somatic Experiencing® treatment methods for resolution of symptoms of trauma in 2017 and completed requirements for SEP (Somatic Experiencing Practitioner) status.
+I worked part-time on Family Health Teams (2005-2017) providing therapy to clients across the age spectrum with anxiety, depression, grief and loss, parenting issues, trauma, domestic abuse and addictions.
+I lead the first Hold Me Tight workshops on a Family Health Team in Ontario.
+I read widely and attend workshops and trainings ongoing.
+I began to study Somatic Experiencing® treatment methods for resolution of symptoms of trauma in 2017 and completed requirements for SEP (Somatic Experiencing Practitioner).
+This orientation augmentsthe experiential part of working with clients in EFT.

 Global Outreach and Personal Life

-I raised five children and lost one adult child in a sudden tragic death.
-I have two adult step-children and three small grandchildren.
-I have worked in several countries abroad on medical teams (Burkina Faso and Ghana, Dominican Republic, Ecuador and Haiti) and as a teacher (Tanzania) of English and Music and providing HIV awareness workshops to secondary school students.
+I raised five children and suffered the sudden loss of my only son in 2025.
+I have two adult step-children and five grandchildren.
+I have worked in several countries abroad on medical teams (Burkina Faso and Ghana, Dominican Republic, Ecuador and Haiti) and as a teacher (Tanzania) of English and Music and provided HIV awareness workshops to secondary school students.
 In spring of 2015 I travelled to Hanoi, Vietnam where I introduced EFT and provided mental health trainings to professionals.
-I travelled to Uganda in Spring, 2018 to work with victims of war trauma and introduced basic EFT to trainees of the Centre for Victims of Torture.
+I travelled to Uganda in spring, 2018 to work with victims of war trauma and introduced basic EFT to trainees of the Centre for Victims of Torture.
+I returned to Uganda in 2023 to be part of the first EFT Externship training in East Africa and to lead part of a Hold Me Tight (Created for Connection) workshop for couples.
 During my journey I studied at U of Waterloo for an Hons.
 B.A. in English literature (1972) and at WLU for an Hons.
-B. Music degree in Voice (piano second study – 1996) as well as a B. Ed. in English and Music.
-I am also an active musician (voice, piano and flute), seamstress and avid reader.
+B. Music degree in Voice (Piano second study – 1996).
+I am an active musician (voice, piano, harpsichord and flute), seamstress and avid reader.

 Current Clinical Focus